boscoh/plasticgui/readme.md

 ## Optional Webserver

-Of course, you are very likely to want to plug your data visualization to a server, either to serve complex data, talk to files, or to deploy on a external website.
+Of course, you are very likely to want to plug your data visualization to a server, either to serve complex data, talk to files, run external analysis/modelling programs, or deploy to an external website.

 #### Talking between client and server

+Frontend evolves with backend when there is talk so they need to be written together.

 There are quite a few different ways of communicating to the server, the most popular seems to be Rest, and GraphQL.
 They each have their advantages.
 Here I've revived a much older approach, the Remote Procedural Call approach, following the RPC-JSON 2.0 specification.